strosi/frontend-mentor-challenges/four-card-feature-section-master/README.md

 - Mobile-first workflow
 - BEM methodology for styles

+Time to complete - about 3h and 30min.

 ### What I learned

 The task was more for practicing what was already learned in the previous challenges.
 I tried to add a little animation on card hovering and the interesting for me was pseudo element stack order.